sergej2705/slate/source/includes/_orders.md

 ### Processor

 A `Processor` describes the server-side implementation, which analyses a project's data and determines and generates the final products.
+While standard implementations are existing, specific domain implementations are often needed.

 | Parameter       | Type      | Description  |
 | --------------- | --------- | ------------ |